tjclawson/Sprint-Android-Networking-Assignments/M04/Assignment/README.md

 E) Unregister your BroadcastReceiver in the matching lifecycle callback (e.g., register in onResume, unregister in onPause)

 ### Stretch goals
+A) Try adding more ImageViews and downloading multiple images.
-A) Try using an IntentService instead of a Service.
+B) Try using an IntentService instead of a Service.
 You can add this as a separate class and call it in your Activity instead of your earlier created Service.
 What changes?
-B) Try using DownloadManager to download the image.
+C) Try using DownloadManager to download the image.